 Your nurse will give you written information about the prescriptions and additional treatment your doctor has ordered for you.
 He or she may want you to schedule follow-up appointments from home.
 Before you leave, be sure you understand any instructions your doctor or nurse gives you about your care at home.
 Remember, we're still here if you have questions or need help once you're home.

 If your doctor has given you prescriptions that need to be filled, plan to have money or a check brought to you so you can get your medications.
-Affiliated Pharmacy, a retail pharmacy affiliated with EMMC, is conveniently located beside the main entrance to the medical center.
+The Northern Light Pharmacy, is conveniently located beside the Main Entrance to the medical center.
 If you call ahead, your prescriptions can be waiting for you when you arrive.
 You can dial extension 8888 or 973-8888 from outside the medical center.
-Prescriptions filled through Affiliated Pharmacy must be paid for at the time of purchase and may not be charged to your hospital bill.
+Prescriptions filled through the pharmacy must be paid for at the time of purchase and may not be charged to your hospital bill.

 Packing for Home